ZonghaoLi777/githubTrending/README.md

 ## Unknown

+* 【2024-01-04】[chiteroman / Reprogram-TEE-on-Qualcomm-devices](https://github.com/chiteroman/Reprogram-TEE-on-Qualcomm-devices) - Guide to reprogram the TEE on Qualcomm devices to fix lost attestation keys
+* 【2024-01-04】[HACKE-RC / awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!
+* 【2024-01-04】[blindma1den / Programming-Skills-Level0](https://github.com/blindma1den/Programming-Skills-Level0) - This repository contains a series of entry-level exercises that can be solved in any programming language.
+The purpose of these exercises is to develop your programming logic.
+This repository is the first in a series of more exercises to improve your programming skills.
+* 【2024-01-04】[anisurrahman072 / React-Native-Advanced-Guide](https://github.com/anisurrahman072/React-Native-Advanced-Guide) - React Native Advanced Guide Book (iOS & Android) - Be an Expert in 2024 🔥
+* 【2024-01-04】[Coder-World04 / Time-Series-Analysis-and-Forecasting](https://github.com/Coder-World04/Time-Series-Analysis-and-Forecasting) - This repository contains everything you need to become proficient in Time Series Analysis and Forecasting
+* 【2024-01-04】[ihebski / A-Red-Teamer-diaries](https://github.com/ihebski/A-Red-Teamer-diaries) - RedTeam/Pentest notes and experiments tested on several infrastructures related to professional engagements.
 * 【2024-01-03】[kevinchwong / leetcode-intensive](https://github.com/kevinchwong/leetcode-intensive) - Leetcode Intensive tutorial and study guide generated by llama-index, networkx, scikit-learn and pydantic
 * 【2024-01-03】[nahamsec / Resources-for-Beginner-Bug-Bounty-Hunters](https://github.com/nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters) - A list of resources for those interested in getting started in bug bounties
 * 【2024-01-02】[VictorEijkhout / TheArtofHPC_pdfs](https://github.com/VictorEijkhout/TheArtofHPC_pdfs) - All pdfs of Victor Eijkhout's Art of HPC books and courses